-• For the $\it member$ (limited to three (3) trips - one pre-surgical visit, the initial surgery and one follow-up visit) For transportation to the BDCSCup to \$130 per trip • For the companion (limited to two (2) trips - the initial surgery and one follow-up visit) $$ For transportation to the BDCSCup to \$130 per trip
+- For the member (limited to three (3) trips one pre-surgical visit, the initial surgery and one follow-up visit) - For transportation to the BDCSCup to \$130 per trip

-- For the member and one companion (for the pre-surgical visit and the follow-up visit)

-- Hotel accommodationsup to \$100

-per day, for up to 2 days per trip, limited to one room, double occupancy

-- For one companion (for the duration of the member's initial surgery stay)

-- Hotel accommodationsup to \$100

-per day, for up to 4 days,

-limited to one room,

-double occupancy

-Transgender Travel Expense

-For all authorized travel expenses

-in connection with authorized transgender

-surgery or surgeries......up to \$10,000

-per surgery or

-series of surgeries

-Lifetime Maximum
+^{}Non-participating providers only

+) For the companion (limited to two (2) trips - the initial surger one follow-up visit) y and - For transportation to the BDCSC up to o \$13(per trip , For the member and one companion (for the pre-surgical visit ar follow-up visit) nd the Hotel accommodationsup to per day, for up to 2 days p limited to one double occurrence. er trip room , For one companion (for the duration of the member 's initial sustay) ırgery Hotel accommodationsup to per day, for up to 2 limited to one double occur.
+4 days room For other reasonable expenses (excluding, tobacco, alcohol, drug and meal expenses)up position for up to 4 days per section of the position of the posit er day Fransgender Travel Expense • For all authorized travel expenses in connection with authorized transgender surgery or surgeries per surq series of su ifetime Maximum , For all medical benefits imited
-YOUR MEDICAL BENEFITS

-MAXIMUM ALLOWED AMOUNT
+YOUR MEDICAL BENEFITS MAXIMUM ALLOWED AMOUNT